xuchen66/sphinx-emdocs/source/setup-simple-electronic-logbook.rst

    gmake

-If it compiles successfully, And you can then just copy the *elogd* to a location like /usr/local/bin.
-To make it running automatically after computer starts, we need a rc script:
+If it compiles successfully, you can then just copy the *elogd* to a location like /usr/local/sbin.
+To make it running automatically after computer starts, we need a rc script as below.

 .. code::